What is cancer screening?

 There are 3 national screening programmes in the UK:

-- Bowel cancer screening is offered to people aged 60-74 in England, Wales and Northern Ireland.
+- Bowel cancer screening is offered to people starting from the age of 50-60 up to 74 in England and Wales.
+In Northern Ireland it’s offered to people aged 60-74.
 In Scotland people aged 50-74 are offered bowel cancer screening.

-- Breast cancer screening is offered to women, some transgender men and some non-binary people aged 50-70 in the UK.
+- Breast cancer screening is offered to women (including some transgender women), some transgender men and some non-binary people aged 50-70 in the UK.

 - Cervical screening is offered to women, some transgender men and some non-binary people aged 25-64 in the UK.